Schrems II:

 • Analyze and recommend additional data protection controls to help ensure compliance with the SCCs and Schrems II.

-• Identify any data transfers from EEA member states or regions which have more stringently/expressly restricted transfers of personal data to the United States in light of Schrems II.
+• Identify any data transfers to the United States and other countries that might require you to meet more stringent requirements in light of Schrems II.

 Managing Vendor Relationships